What is corporate training?

 Employees can be placed on learning paths that will prepare them for changes in their existing roles or help them move into new roles.
 Learning paths and progress are generally configured in the LMS, and learners and their managers can ensure that prerequisites are completed, get reminders and status updates and track progress.

 A modern LMS can juggle conventional eLearning courses, microlearning, other in-the-workflow solutions and social learning that occurs online or among colleagues within an organization.
-Many LMS platforms, like SmarterU, can also manage instructor-led training and other formal and informal learning.
+Many LMS platforms can also manage instructor-led training and other formal and informal learning.